davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 }
 ```

 This class is a proper Spring Boot application that you can use to
-configure and bootstrap multiple {apache-geode-name} servers and join
+configure and bootstrap multiple VMware GemFire servers and join
 them together to form a small cluster.
 You only need to modify the
 runtime configuration of this class to startup multiple servers.

 Initially, you will need to start a single (primary) server with an
 embedded Locator and Manager.

 The Locator enables members in the cluster to locate one another and
 lets new members join the cluster as a peer.
 The Locator also lets